Perkolate Magazine Interview with Kumari Govender In The December Issue.

 First of all, please tell us a little bit about your background, and where did the love of fashion begin?

 I come from a project management background, having worked in the corrosion engineering industry for many years.
-I spent a typical day interpreting plans, preparing cost estimates and labour schedules, timescales, compiling tenders and contractual documents for various projects.
+Spending a typical day interpreting plans, preparing cost estimates and labour schedules, timescales, compiling tenders and contractual documents for various projects.
 I also did numerous site visits and liaised with contractors and engineers on site.
 I loved my job, especially in crunching numbers.
 When working on multi-million rand projects, the satisfaction and sense of achievement at the end of a project was incredible.

 But fashion has always been my calling.
 Passion drove me to make the transition into the world of fashion.
 I have always had a love for colour, texture and pattern, of vividness and contrast!
 But I was also blessed with an entrepreneurial spirit.
 And that kind of tripped things up.
 I love that I still get to channel my creativity and apply my rigorous organizational and multi-tasking skills daily.

 Who has been the most significant role model and mentor in your life, and why?

 My parents have been excellent role models and my daily source of inspiration.
 They have always encouraged me to be spiritual, practice gratitude, give generously, and rise above adversity.
 My strength and my mentor has been my husband.
 He is always supportive and encouraging.
 He is my discerning rock!

 “I Have Always Had A Love For Colour, Texture And Pattern.
 Of Vividness And Contrast!”Kumari Govender